jbossios/ATLAS_FCS_PrepareCSVFiles/README.md

 ### How to use?

-This script will produce .txt files (containing average and RMS of each feature, needed for inference) and .csv files (needed for training)
+This script will produce .txt files (containing mean and std. dev. of each feature, needed for inference) and .csv files (needed for training)

 - Set ```Particles```
   - One CSV file will be produced for each particle, eta range and energy